superterrific/cats-in-residence/src/accessibility-statement.md

 This site has been built using [W3C standards](https://www.w3.org/standards/) for HTML and CSS.
 Any person using a past, present, or future browser that honors these standards should be capable of navigating this site.
 For example, you should be able to:

 * Navigate using keyboard only.
-* Zoom up to 400% without having to scroll horizontally to view any content.
+* Zoom up to 400% on non-mobile screens without having to scroll horizontally to view any content.
+* Zoom up to 200% on tablet screens and larger without having to scroll horizontally to view any content.
 * Navigate most of this site using speech recognition software.
 * Navigate most of this site using a screen reader.
 * Navigate all of this site if CSS fails to load.